 Blue Hole – Big Pine Key

 Now you’ll be doing the last leg of your trip.
 In an hour’s drive (about 45 miles) from Marathon, you’ll arrive at your destination – Key West.
-But you’ll probably want to make a stop en route at Blue Hole at Big Pine Key.
+But you’ll probably want to stop en route at Blue Hole at Big Pine Key.

 This nature reserve is an old abandoned rock quarry, attracting visitors from all over.
 Abundant marine life, wildlife, flora, and fauna can be found here.
 You may love it so much here that you decide to spend a while.